Nobel Peace Prize Winner Faces Protests After Activist's Late-Night Standoff

 Less than two weeks after Abiy Ahmed won the Nobel Peace Prize and earned plaudits across the world, the Ethiopian prime minister has found himself embroiled in an escalating standoff with a prominent activist back at home.

-Hundreds of Jawar Mohammed's supporters gathered Wednesday outside his house in Addis Ababa, after the media mogul and advocate for the Oromo ethnic group claimed he was targeted by a conspiracy involving government agents.
+Hundreds of Jawar Mohammed's supporters gathered Wednesday outside his house in Addis Ababa after the media mogul and advocate for the Oromo ethnic group claimed he was targeted by a conspiracy involving government agents.

 "It appears the plan was to move my protection away while I was asleep," Jawar told NPR over the phone on Wednesday.
 He said a group of police officers showed up at his house after midnight and sought to dismiss his security detail without offering a replacement or alerting Jawar.

-He said his security ultimately rebuffed the officers — but that he was so alarmed, he decided to post a plea to his 1.75 million followers on Facebook.
+He said that his security detail ultimately rebuffed the officers — but that he was so alarmed that he decided to post a plea to his 1.75 million followers on Facebook.
 In a lengthy post detailing the confrontation, he alleged that "the plan was to remove my security and unleash civilian attackers and claim it was a mob attack."

 Jawar said he does not know who was behind the police action, telling NPR that "everyone keeps claiming some higher authority made the decision."
 In a statement read on national television, the government denied any effort to arrest or to harm Jawar.